lawrennd/old_talks/_datasets/includes/nigeria-nmis-data.md

 \code{data.describe()}

+\notes{We can also find out the dimensions of the dataset using the `shape` property.}

+\code{data.shape}

-\notes{In python and the Jupyter notebook it is possible to see a list of all possible functions and attributes by typing the name of the object followed by `.<Tab>` for example in the above case if we type `data.<Tab>` it show the columns available (these are attributes in pandas dataframes) such as `num_nurses_fulltime`, and also functions, such as `.describe()`.}
+\notes{Dataframes have different functions that you can use to explore and understand your data.
+In python and the Jupyter notebook it is possible to see a list of all possible functions and attributes by typing the name of the object followed by `.<Tab>` for example in the above case if we type `data.<Tab>` it show the columns available (these are attributes in pandas dataframes) such as `num_nurses_fulltime`, and also functions, such as `.describe()`.}

 \notes{For functions we can also see the documentation about the function by following the name with a question mark.
 This will open a box with documentation at the bottom which can be closed with the x button.}